Sussex wine: Classification

-The application for PDO status is the second in the UK after the Camel Valley in Cornwall was submitted in 2012.
-Sussex is the first major wine area in the UK to apply.
-An application for PDO status was submitted to the European Union in 2016.
-Formal certification could take several years to be agreed by the European Commission.
-Until the process is ratified by the EU, Sussex wine has temporary protected status in the UK.
+The application for PDO status was the second in the UK after the Camel Valley in Cornwall was submitted in 2012.
+Sussex was the first major wine area in the UK to apply.

 Since protected status was given to Sussex wines in 2016, wine producers must meet stringent quality guidelines in order to display the name of the county on their wines.
 The first wine to be produced under the Sussex PDO scheme was approved in 2016 for Rathfinny estate.
 PDO status means that all wines using the name 'Sussex wine' have to be produced in Sussex from grapes grown in Sussex.

 The idea came from Jamie Everett, chief operating officer of the Rathfinny estate, one of England's newest vineyards.
 The consortium, which includes the larger and older vineyards Ridgeview and Bolney estates, has the backing of the UK government.
-At least half the vineyards have supported the bid to give protected status to wine made from grapes grown in Sussex.
+At least half the vineyards supported the bid to give protected status to wine made from grapes grown in Sussex.